Leadership in Ministry Scholarship Programs

 Overview of Leadership in Ministry Scholarships

 The Leadership in Ministry Scholarships are designed to support deserving lay women and men who are seeking a master's degree in theology and ministry and are committed to serving in a leadership position.
 The goal is to make theological education and formation accessible to those who demonstrate a capacity for leadership.
-These full-tuition scholarships are made available through generous grants and gifts made to CTU in support of lay education.
-Leadership in Ministry Scholarships cover tuition and do not cover expenses related to books, room and board, fees, etc.
+These scholarships are made available through generous grants and gifts made to CTU in support of lay education.
+Leadership in Ministry Scholarships cover tuition and do not apply to expenses related to books, room and board, fees, etc.

 Eligibility for Leadership in Ministry Scholarships

 Arthur J. Schmitt Foundation Scholarship

 In the selection process for the Leadership in Ministry Scholarships, consideration will be given to candidates who are able to demonstrate experiences that point to their capacity for leadership.

 More specifically, to qualify for a Leadership in Ministry Scholarship, applicants must: